-The right to a healthy workplace environment has been interpreted to include measures to prevent occupational accidents and diseases, the requirement to ensure an adequate supply of safe and potable water and basic sanitation, and the prevention and reduction of the population's exposure to harmful substances such as radiation and harmful chemicals or other detrimental environmental conditions that directly or indirectly impact upon human health.45
+The right to a healthy workplace environment has been interpreted to include measures to prevent occupational accidents and diseases, the requirement to ensure an adequate supply of safe and potable water and basic sanitation, and the prevention and reduction of the population's exposure to harmful substances such as radiation and harmful chemicals or other detrimental environmental conditions that directly or indirectly impact upon human health.

-Convention 138 of the International Labour Organisation (ILO) concerns

-Minimum Age for Admission to Employment, and ILO Convention 182 concerns the hazardous work altogether, and both emphasize the need to protect the "health, safety and morals of young persons."
+Convention 138 of the International Labour Organisation (ILO) concerns Minimum Age for Admission to Employment, and ILO Convention 182 concerns the Prohibition and Immediate Action for the Elimination of the Worst Forms of Child Labor.
+Both address the right to a healthy workplace environment and the right to avoid hazardous work altogether, and both emphasize the need to protect the "health, safety and morals of young persons."